Type 1 diabetes

 - You could have eye problems, including trouble seeing (especially at night) and sensitivity to light.
 You could become blind.

 - Your feet and skin could develop sores and infections.
 If you have these sores for too long, your foot or leg may need to be amputated.
-Infection can also cause pain and itching.
+Infection can also cause pain, swelling, and itching.

 - Diabetes may make it harder to control your blood pressure and cholesterol.
 This can lead to heart attack, stroke, and other problems.
 It can become harder for blood to flow to the legs and feet.